 I ran this test once and the computer jumped into never-never land.
 Ooops, I forgot to handle where to go after the test is completed.
 In the real system, the program returns from interrupt and goes back into normal flight software.
 I had to add some hooks in the test to either stop or loop back to the beginning.
 Eventually I came up with a method to setup a count and output to a set of lamps on the front panel the count for each time the program goes thru a successful calculation.
 If the test detects an error, the count is frozen and the test equipment halts the computer.

-instruction test would run on average about 15 seconds before getting an
+that the instruction test would run on average about 15 seconds

 This is a microcoded machine.
 When the computer is on the test station, you can access the microcode address.
 I put a logic analyzer on the 8-bit microcode address bus.
 I was able to find a copy of the microcode from 1977.
 When I run the shorted multiply and divide test in assembly code, I see on the logic analyzer the individual microcode addresses running for each instruction.
 With that setup, I can add logic analyzer probes to look at various control signals while each microcode address is running.